Weather-Station-Software/live-weather-station/readme.txt

 You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 == Changelog ==

+= 2.6.0 =

+Release date: April 24th, 2016

+* Added: Live Weather Station can now send outdoor Netatmo data to [Weather Underground](https://www.wunderground.com/) service.
+* New option for rain and snow displaying: metric or imperial system.
+* Improvement: textual shortcodes can now display units (symbol/abbrev. or full unit name) for measurement types.
+* Improvement: unit for snow in metric system is now automatic (millimeters or centimeters).
+* Improvement: `readme.txt`.
+* Bug fix: LCD panel doesn't shows the right unit for snowfall in some cases.
+* Bug fix: impossible to disable data sending to Met Office or PWS Weather when station is correctly synchronized.
+* Bug fix: some typos in french translation.

 = 2.5.0 =